Resparing/vkdt/DOCUMENTATION/Window.md

 	};
 	```

-3. Configure `debug` and `verbose` variables:
+3. Configure `debug` & `verbose` variables:
 	- These variables are for printing information to the stdout.
 The `debug` variable is used for debugging what part of the Vulkan Window creation process it is currently at.
-The `verbose` variable can be used to check what stage the VKDT Window is at and what the arguments are selected.
+The `verbose` variable can be used to check what stage the VKDT Window is at & what the arguments are selected.

 4. Initialize VKDT Window:
 	```cpp